VATSALVARSHNEY108/B.O.I.-MARK-2/docs/FINAL_CHATBOT_SETUP.md

 **Option 3:** Get a suggestion
 - Click **"💡 Help Me Start"**
-- VATSAL will suggest what to ask
+- BOI will suggest what to ask

 ---